o3de/o3de-multiplayersample/PopcornFX/README.md

 | **Global Scale** | Scales the size of the VFX. |
 | **Color Intensity** | Sets the intensity of the emissive effect. |

 For a smooth transition between the three parts, each part needs to start at the same frame the previous part ends.
-You can trigger the FX in Script Canvas.
+You can trigger the VFX in Script Canvas.

 ![Energy Ball emitter component controls](./readme_media/image10.png)